2025 in review.

 Reading

 In 2024, I read 27 profession-adjacent books.
 In 2023, I read 11.
 I’m not quite sure how many I read in 2022, because I put together a 2019-2022 professional reading recap, but it was about 50 over four years.
-This read I didn’t do much professional reading, mostly because I was too busy with the new job:
+This year I didn’t do much professional reading, mostly because I was too busy with the new job and polishing my most recent book.

 - AI Engineering by Chip Huyen